Games & Quizzes

 /ˈwelkəm/

 person or thing that is being discussed, described, or dealt with.
-Areas of study at school, e.g. math, history.
+What books, articles etc. is about; themes.
 To cause to suffer or experience something.

 /ˌakəˈdemik/